numbats/iml/content/_index.md

 - **GOOD FRIDAY REPLACEMENTS** Friday, Apr 10 is a Monash holiday.
 The scheduled lecture and tutorial for that day will be replaced with times earlier in the week.
-The lecture will be Wed 12:00-1:00 in LTB 141 (same building, different room).
-The tutorial will be Tue 4:00-5:30 same room.
+The lecture will be Wed 12:00-1:00.
+The tutorial will be Tue 4:00-5:30.

 ## Consultations (starting week 2)